AWADS x Million Metres

 Planting the banks of our waterways has the following benefits:

 - Helps prevent stream bank erosion and therefore reducing sediment entering the water

 - Helps stop phosphorus and industrial contaminants from entering the water

 - Shades the water, which lowers water temperatures and improves habitat for native fish

 - Increases habitat for native birds and insects

 - Takes carbon dioxide from the atmosphere

 Why this partnership?

-We have decided to partner with Million Metres as we believe that it is important to restore New Zealand’s waterways as well as mitigate against our carbon emissions.
+We have decided to partner with Million Metres as we believe that it is important to restore New Zealand’s waterways as well as mitigate our carbon emissions.

-Oceans and trees are two of the main carbon sinks around the world, so while we work to help protect the oceans each and every day through our marine research programmes, we would also like to help on the land.
+Oceans and trees are two of the main carbon sinks around the world.
+We work to help protect the oceans every day through our marine research programmes, but we would also like to help on the land.

 One of the main ways we can do this is by playing our part in the larger picture of restoring New Zealand’s waterways.
-By planting native trees and plants, not only does this help restore the local ecosystem but it also increases the amount of carbon being extracted from the atmosphere.
+By planting native trees and plants, we can not only help restore the local ecosystem, but also increase the amount of carbon being extracted from the atmosphere.
 It’s a win-win situation in our eyes!

 What happens to your donation?